 ICHS is administering COVID-19 vaccines for individuals six months and older

 We each have a responsibility to ensure that those around us are protected.
-We reduce COVID-19 transmission by being vaccinated, protecting ourselves, our loved ones, and our community.
+We reduce COVID-19 transmission by being vaccinated and boosted, protecting ourselves, our loved ones, and our community.

 What to expect